CaptainChicky/Trojan.BAT.PC-Optimizer-Pro/README.md

 # Tools to compile the project...
 ***Disclaimer***: I **DID NOT** write these tools.
 The correct authors, credits, and reference links are availible to be read in the further readings of each folder in the "Tools-used-in-PC-Optimizer-Pro" repository.
 When referencing them or tools used in this repository, make sure to attribute correct credits to the correct authors, **NOT ME**.

+If the links supplied in the author credits of the tools in the "Tools-used-in-PC-Optimizer-Pro" repository don't work(deleted from the internet), one can always use the internet archive(archive.org) assuming it has taken snapshots of said deleted page/link.

 [Link to the tools repository.](https://github.com/CaptainChicky/Tools-used-in-PC-Optimizer-Pro)

 # Disclaimer!!!